 With the help of your mentor, you will write a one-page report detailing the research project plan.
 This will include a brief introduction into the topic, gaps in the current literature, specific aims of your project, and an outline of your research design.

-Participants must attend all lectures and work-in-progress meetings.
+Participants must attend all lectures and meetings.
 The MSRP curriculum has been designed to build and complement the completion of an independent research project, with the introduction of basic research concepts during weekly lectures reinforced at subsequent lab meetings.
-Participants will attend weekly work-in-progress meetings with colleagues and faculty from the Department of Surgery.
-Additional clinical conferences and shadowing opportunities provide early clinical exposure.
+Conferences offer an opportunity for early clinical exposure.

 Weekly Lab Meeting (Date/Time TBD) |